 A student admitted to and enrolled in a degree program normally registers for 15 to 18 credit hours each semester.
+All credit hours exceeding 16 credits will require a supplemental fee.
 A student can register for up to six credit hours in a six-week summer term.